-We In the ordinary course of business we collect, receive, store, process, generate, use, transfer, disclose, make accessible, protect, secure, dispose of, transmit, and our current share (collectively, process) personal data and future collaborators are other sensitive and confidential information, including proprietary and confidential business data, trade secrets, intellectual property, data we may collect about trial participants in connection with clinical trials, sensitive third-party data, and employee data (collectively, sensitive data).
-Our data processing activities actually or may become subject us to federal, state numerous privacy and foreign data protection security obligations, such as various laws, regulations, guidance, industry standards, external and regulations governing internal privacy and security policies, contractual requirements, and other obligations relating to data privacy and security.
-In the United States, numerous federal Data privacy and state security obligations are stringent and changing, with new data privacy and security laws being proposed or enacted.
+In the ordinary course of business we collect, receive, store, process, generate, use, transfer, disclose, make accessible, protect, secure, dispose of, transmit, and share (collectively, process) personal data and other sensitive and confidential information, including proprietary and confidential business data, trade secrets, intellectual property, data we may collect about trial participants in connection with clinical trials, sensitive third-party data, and employee data (collectively, sensitive data).
+Our data processing activities actually or may subject us to numerous privacy and security obligations, such as various laws, regulations, guidance, industry standards, external and internal privacy and security policies, contractual requirements, and other obligations relating to data privacy and security.
+Data privacy and security obligations are stringent and changing, with new data privacy and security laws being proposed or enacted.
 Preparing for and complying with these obligations requires significant resources and may necessitate changes to our information technologies, systems, and practices and to those of any third parties that process personal data on our behalf.
-The laws and regulations including data breach notification laws, health information privacy laws and consumer protection laws, which govern the collection, use, disclosure and protection of health-related and other personal information, that may apply affect our ability to our operations and the operations of current and future collaborators. operate include, but may not be limited to:
+The laws and regulations that may affect our ability to operate include, but may not be limited to: